osrf-migration/vrx-wiki/tutorials/Visualizing with RVIZ.md

 [RVIZ](http://wiki.ros.org/rviz) is a standard ROS tool for visualizing messages.
 This tutorial explains how to run rviz to display the WAM-V and sensors that you are simulating with Gazebo.

 ## Launching Gazebo
-If you have not done so already, first run the simulation with the example URDF with sensors or the custom URDF [you created](https://bitbucket.org/osrf/vrx/wiki/tutorials/AddingSensors):
+If you have not done so already, first run the simulation with a front camera and the IMU:

 ```
-roslaunch vrx_gazebo vrx.launch
+roslaunch vrx_gazebo vmrc.launch camera_enabled:=true gps_enabled:=true imu_enabled:=true
 ```
 Leave this simulation running for the remainder of the tutorial.
 In the steps below, you will use the robot_state_publisher to make the simulated data available to rviz.